 Apply Topics Based on WooCommerce Products, Coupons, and More

-If you’re running an eCommerce store powered by WooCommerce (or another platform, like EDD), WP Fusion can help you better segment your customers in Salesforce (which pays dividends when you’re setting up automation rules).
+If you’re running a small business or ecommerce store powered by a platform like WooCommerce, WP Fusion can help you better segment your customers in Salesforce – which is highly valuable when you’re setting up automation rules.

 When you create or edit a product, you’ll get two new WP Fusion boxes – one in the sidebar and one in the Product data box.
 You can:

-- Apply a topic when a user purchases a product (or is refunded or has a failed transaction)
+- Apply a topic when a user purchases a product (or there’s a refund or failed transaction).

 WP Fusion also integrates with a number of WooCommerce add-ons, including WooCommerce Subscriptions and WooCommerce Smart Coupons.